urbit/urbit.org-reloaded/content/faq.md

 ### What are seeds? {#seeds}

 All Ethereum key-pairs in the Urbit wallet system, including proxies, are produced by 128-bit cryptographically random values called seeds.
-These seeds are the equivalent of the BIP39 mnemonic of an Ethereum wallet.
-These seeds are yours alone.
-An ownership key pair is derived from an ownership seed, and likewise the various proxy key pairs, are generated from their respective proxy seeds.
+These seeds are the equivalent of the BIP39 mnemonic of an Ethereum wallet and are yours alone.
+An ownership key pair is derived from an ownership seed and, likewise, the various proxy key pairs are generated from their respective proxy seeds.

-For detailed information, see the [Urbit HD Wallet Spec (UP 8)](https://github.com/urbit/proposals/blob/master/008-urbit-hd-wallet.md).
+For detailed information see the [Urbit HD Wallet Spec (UP 8)](https://github.com/urbit/proposals/blob/master/008-urbit-hd-wallet.md).

 ### What does it mean to “set public keys”? {#set-public-keys}